kitihounel/nestjs-extended-file-pipes/README.md

 ## 📖 Description

 When dealing with file uploads, NestJS offers the `ParseFilePipe` to help validate files uploaded under the same field name.
-But when several files are uploaded with different field names, there is not built-in pipe available and the validation is usually done in a controller or service method.
+But when several files are uploaded under different field names, there is not built-in pipe available and the validation is usually done in a controller or service method.

+Here is an example:

 ```typescript
 @Post('upload')